A moment to remember….

 But with only one life before you.

-It is my great honor, with the authority vested in me by the State of California, to now pronounce you husband and wife.
+It is my great honor, with the authority vested in me by the State of California, and under the witness of God and those gathered here, to now pronounce you husband and wife—joined in a holy covenant, never to be separated.